Depreciation

 This means each year for 5 years, you’ll record a depreciation expense of $8,000 on your income statement.
 On your balance sheet, you’ll reduce the value of the truck by the same amount.

-• Declining Balance Method (faster depreciation in early years)
+• Declining Balance Method: Faster depreciation in early years.

-• Units of Production Method (based on actual usage rather than time)
+• Units of Production Method: Based on actual usage rather than time.

-• Sum-of-the-Years’ Digits Method (another accelerated method)
+• Sum-of-the-Years’ Digits Method: Another accelerated method.

-Depreciation impacts financial statements in a few ways:
+Depreciation impacts financial statements in several ways:

 • On the Income Statement: It’s an expense, reducing profit.